 • The Hotel Zone – Accessed via Boulevard Kukulcan, which is the city’s main thoroughfare, Cancun’s Hotel Zone features large resorts, smaller, more intimate hotels, and a variety of attractions.
 Beaches including Playa Delfines, Playa Marlin, Playa Tortugas, and Playa Langosta are easy to access by bus as well as by foot.
 Many a famous Cancun restaurant is located here; whatever your taste in food, you’re likely to find tons of options!

 • Downtown – The island’s downtown area is smaller and quieter than the Hotel Zone, making it the ideal destination for visitors who want to enjoy a slightly scaled back experience – particularly when spring break transforms the Hotel Zone into a nonstop party!
-Canacun’s downtown region is home to quite a few comfortable hotels, lots of wonderful restaurants, plenty of shops, the famous Market 28, and many other attractions that you won’t want to miss.
+We suggest you find a hotel close to downtown Cancunwhere you’ll be surrounded by lots of wonderful restaurants, plenty of shops, the famous Market 28, and many other attractions that you won’t want to miss.

 Paying for Things